sanchloe/Y1Sem2-notes/SE.md

 ## 1. Throw Away Prototype
 - Developed from the **initial requirements** but is not used for the final project
 - Written specifications of the requirements
-- Some believe that this type is a **waste of time** bc u dont use it
+- Some believe that this type is a **waste of time** because it won't be used in the final project
 - Concentrates experimenting with the customer requirements that are poorly understood

 |Advantages|Disadvantages|